moorepants/learn-multibody-dynamics/mass.rst

    I.to_matrix(A)

-This inertia dyadic can easily be expressed relative to another reference frame if the orientation is defined:
+This inertia dyadic can easily be expressed relative to another reference frame if the orientation is defined (demonstrated above in :ref:`Dyadics`):

 .. jupyter-execute::